⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 American Electric Power (AEP)

-One of the largest electric utilities in the U.S., serving customers across 11 states in the East and Midwest.
+One of the largest electric utilities in the U.S., serving 11 states in the Midwest and South.
+Focuses on transmission and distribution infrastructure.

 2